flatironinstitute/BoxDMK/README.md

 # Box DMK

-Box DMK is a tool for evaluating volume integrals of Yukawa, Laplace, and square-Laplace functions.
-It has a Fortran interface developed by Shidong and a Julia wrapper created by Xuanzhao.
-Original paper: https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.22240.
+Box DMK is a tool for evaluating volume integrals of Yukawa, Laplace, and square-root Laplace kernels.
+It is based on the Fortran code developed by Shidong, and provides a Julia wrapper created by Xuanzhao.
+Original paper of DMK: https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.22240.

 ## Documentation